 Four liquid injection modes (Standard Solvent Flush, Volatile, Neat, and Viscous) are pre-programmed with optimized parameters for specific samples.
 A fifth mode, the user-defined mode, allows you to optimize parameters for specific samples.
-The sandwich, or solvent-flush, injection technique reduces mass discrimination and provides optimum accuracy and precision; it is built into the viscous and volatile injection modes.
+The sandwich, or solvent-flush, injection technique reduces mass discrimination and provides optimum accuracy and precision.
+It is used in the standard, viscous and volatile modes and can be programmed in the user defined mode.